 FISH can also be used as a prognostic tool.
 In other words, it can be used to make predictions around the likely course and outcome of a disease.
 Some chromosomal abnormalities – such as loss of the TP53 (tumour protein p53) or ATM (ATM serine/threonine kinase) genes – may be indicative of a more aggressive disease4,5.
 Appropriate FISH probes, such as the CytoCell P53 (TP53)/ATM Probe Combination, can be used to detect these abnormalities and help inform clinical decisions.

 Chromosomal abnormalities specific to certain cancers can give a good indication of treatment response and outcome.
 For example, the HER2 (ERBB2) Human Epidermal growth factor Receptor 2 gene, located at chromosome band 17q12, is activated and amplified in 20-30% of breast cancers.
-Patients harbouring this gene amplification may respond to HER2 inhibitors such as trastuzumab (Herceptin), and consequently, diagnosis by FISH can inform treatment decisions6.
+Patients harbouring this gene amplification may respond to HER2 inhibitors such as trastuzumab (Herceptin), and consequently, identified by FISH can inform treatment decisions6.

 Finally, FISH assays can be used as surveillance tools to follow the effectiveness of treatment.
 In simple terms, an effective treatment will lead to a reduction in the number of abnormal cells seen in a patient sample, while continued detection of chromosomal abnormalities may indicate the presence of residual disease.

 While FISH represents a robust, easily applicable technique with short turnaround times (TAT), it does have some limitations.
-For example, designing new assays can be a time-consuming process, where each stage of the protocol are probe- and sample-specific7.
+For example, designing new assays can be a time-consuming process, where each stage of the protocol is probe- and sample-specific7.
 As such, multiple probes and precious clinical samples may be required to optimise clinically-validated products.

 To address this, companies such as OGT offer an innovative custom probe design and manufacture service.
 By utilising CytoCell’s proprietary BAC clone collection of more than 220,000 clones, OGT can produce fully quality-assured custom FISH probes for virtually any sequence in the entire human genome.